Minishell-with-junhyeop-heerpark/Minishell-V1/README.md

-[Comparison video between Minishell and Bash]
+Comparison video between Minishell and Bash
+(The left side is the minishell, and the right side is the bash shell)
 ## how to use 📖

 After cloning, open a terminal in the project folder and type "make" to create a minishell file. <br/>